Add Your Business/Event

 Boracay has an excellent choice of great-value hotels.
 Most tourist-popular hotels are within walking distance of the beach, D’Mall and all the activities.

-For a list of recommended hotels in Boracay, visit our Boracay Hotels page.
+For our list of recommended hotels in Boracay, visit our Gay Boracay Hotels page.

 November to February is cool and mostly dry.
 March to June can be warm and mostly dry.
 July to October is low season due to the rain.
 Average year-around temperature is between 24ºC and 32ºC.